What enterprise architecture is for — and why business leaders keep not knowing

 Here’s what usually happens when someone asks the EA team a question.

 This is slow.
 It feels like a bottleneck.
-And from your perspective, it is one.
+From your perspective, it is one.

-The bottleneck isn’t because the architects are slow.
-It’s because the tool and the underlying data aren’t designed to be accessed by people who ask occasional questions.
-They’re designed for specialists who live in them every day.
+But the bottleneck isn’t because the architects are slow.
+It’s because the tool and the underlying data weren’t designed to be accessed by people who ask occasional questions.
+They were designed for specialists who live in them every day.

-Imagine if the only way to check your company’s financial position was to call the accounting department and ask someone to extract reports from their specialized accounting software.
-That person has to log in, navigate systems you can’t see, compile the answer, and send it to you.
-If you ask the same question twice, they do the same work twice.
-If you ask a variation, they do the work again from scratch.
+Imagine if the only way to check your company’s financial position was to call the accounting department and ask someone to extract reports from their specialized software.
+That person logs in, navigates systems you can’t see, compiles the answer, and sends it over.
+Ask the same question twice, and they do the same work twice.
+Ask a variation, and they start again from scratch.
 It’s not inefficient because accountants are slow.
 It’s inefficient because the system isn’t designed for direct access.

 What could be different